LeeKyoungIl/leekyoungil.github.io/_posts/blog/2019-12-28-GET_or_POST_that_is_question.markdown

 ## Question

-Generally, When requesting a new resource over provide the contents by the Client side, You can send by the POST method with include the contents.
+Generally, When requesting a new resource over provide the contents by the client side, You can send by the POST with include the contents.

-But, The Client side did not provide contents to the server, just response some resource from the server, actually, the server is a response by generating new resource in this case, Do we have to use the GET or POST method?
+But, The client side did not provide contents to the server, just response some resource from the server, actually, the server is a response by generating new resource in this case, Do we have to use the GET or POST?

-For example, if the Client is requested to the Server by empty contents.
+For example, if the client is requested to the server by empty contents.
-In other words, If the Client doesn't matter about whether the returned Quiz is a new one or an existing one.
+In other words, If the client doesn't matter about whether the returned quiz is a new one or an existing one.

 GET send '/quizzes/new’ (It is the GET but the Server takes care of generating a new one.)
 POST send with empty contents ‘/quizzes' (It is the POST but the Server return generating a new one.)

-Which is a better way, the GET method or the POST method?
-Or, What is a better way?
+Which is a better way, the GET or POST method? or, what is a better way?
 I collected some stories about this issue.

 ## Opinion to use the POST method